altbet/abet/README.md

 License
 =====

 <p>ABET Core is released under the terms of the MIT license.
-See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.</p>
+See https://github.com/altbet/abet/blob/master/COPYING for more information or see https://opensource.org/licenses/MIT.</p>

 ABET uses components from PIVX Core, which uses components of both Bitcoin and DASH.